eficode-academy/artifactory-katas/create_repository/README.md

-# Create Artifactory repositories and delpoy files
+# Create Artifactory repositories and deploy files

 Run `setup.sh` and note the Repository Keys.
 These are the keys you should use in the exercise.